automerge/pushpin/README.md

 ## Clipper Chrome Extension

-Pushpin integrates with the [Clipper chrome extension](https://github.com/pvh/eleanor) to save content from webpages into Pushpin.
+PushPin integrates with the [Clipper chrome extension](https://chrome.google.com/webstore/detail/pushpin-clipper/kdnhjinccidgfopcfckekiihpjakjhng) [(repo)](https://github.com/pvh/pushpin-clipper) to save content from webpages into Pushpin.
 To set up Clipper, follow the steps in the Clipper README to install the extension.

 To build and install the Clipper extension: